 How much mileage should I choose for my lease?

-When you are discussing your lease agreement at the start, one of the most important things on the agenda is the annual mileage.
-It is vital to choose a mileage allowance that reflects your driving habits because if you exceed your chosen mileage, you will be required to pay an extra amount, calculated based on how many additional miles you have done.
+One of the most important things to consider when choosing your new lease vehicle is the annual mileage.
+Choosing a mileage allowance that reflects your driving habits is vital because if you exceed your chosen mileage, you will be liable to pay excess mileage charges.

-Or, you can take a measurement of how many miles you do in an average month and multiply it by 12.
-It is best to average this over a year because you tend to drive more when the weather is bad during winter months, and also in the summer when you may find yourself on holiday and days out trips; so keep these in mind to make your estimation as accurate as possible.
+Or, you can take a measurement based on how many miles you do in an average month and multiply it by 12.
+It is best to average this over a year because you may drive more during the winter months when the weather is bad but less during summer months when you typically take holidays abroad, so keep these in mind to make your estimation as accurate as possible.